DanieleOttaviano/Omnivisor/README.md

 # Omnivisor
 The Omnivisor is an experimental research project focused on enhancing the capabilities of static partitioning hypervisors (SPH) to trasparently manage virtual machines (VMs) on asymmetric cores while assuring temporal and spatial isolation between VMs.

-## Building System

-**The purpose of this repository is to automate the building of a working environmet (Target + Backend) to use/test Omnivisor.**

-An environment is composed by:
-- Target: The board (e.g,  kria kv260 Zynq Ultrascale +)
-- Backend: The hypervisor patched with Omnivisor extension (e.g, Jailhouse)

-To build a working environment we are going to use Pre-Built Components and To-Build Components.

-- Pre-Built Components: all the pre-compiled software for the target.
-This is software that we are not interested in changing or modifying but is needed to have a complete working environment (e.g. board specific firmware).
-- To-Build Components: all the software that is compiled using the scripts of this repository.
-This is the software that we are interested in changing and modifying dynamically.

-Each environment (target + backend) is characterized by a configuration file (\<target\>-\<backend\>.sh) that specifies a set of "To-Build Components" that are characterized by specific compilation flags and specific GitHub repository/commit.
-Each target "Pre-Built components" are instead stored in the \<target\>/\<backend\> directory

-The configure_everything.sh -t \<target\> -b \<backend\> script downloads each "To-Build component" from their GitHub repository, compiles them and puts the result artifacts with the "Pre-Built Components" in the right environment directory.
-The backend directory of the specified target will then store all the files needed to boot and run our system.

-While the system is running the "remote" scripts (scripts/remote/) give you a simple way to load/update software components in the environment (e.g. update Kernel, load Jailhouse, ...).

-## Status of the Project

-### Supported Hypervisor:
-- [x] Jailhouse

-### Supported Board:
-- [x] kria (kv260 Zynq Ultrascale +)

-#### Supported Cores:
-- [x] Cortex-A53 (APU)
-- [x] Cortex-R5F (RPU)
-- [x] Pico32 on FPGA (RISC-V)

 ## Repositories
 [Jailhouse-Omnivisor](https://github.com/DanieleOttaviano/jailhouse): The repository containing Jailhouse hypervisor patched with Omnivisor model.